CultureHQ/components/README.md

 * `children` - displayed inside the box
 * `className?` - an extra class name

+### Pagination

+Displays pagination information with buttons for looking through different pages.

+* `className?` - an extra class name
+* `currentPage` - an integer representing the current page number
+* `onClick` - a callback function that will be called with the new page number when the page is changed
+* `totalPages` - an integer representing the total number of pages

 ### Subnav

 A navigation menu for within the application.
 Can function as either a controlled component or an uncontrolled component.